amergin/epimetal/docs/project/docs/userguide.md

 Changing the size will trigger a retrain of the SOM and recompute all the visible SOM planes.

+#### Pivot variable

+When a pivot variable is defined, a rank transformation is performed to the training samples prior to SOM training phase.
+Whether this pivot feature is enabled is defined during the [installation phase](installation.md#default-view-settings).
+That is, the installation settings will determine whether to use SOM training at all, and what is the default variable to.
+Even if the pivot variable is disabled in the installation phase, you can enable it on a session-by-session basis.

+** Note that that each of the samples used must have a value of this pivot variable that can be coerced to a number.
+Failing to meet this requirement will have unexpected consequences in the SOM results.**

 ##Regression analysis & associations

 In this view multiple linear regression analysis can be computed and its results can be viewed.
 Start by clicking on **Create a new regression view** button.